 If you believe that your website’s design is vital in representing your brand or you need custom features, you may need to take a look into paid WordPress themes.
 But, if you want to cut your budget effectively, WordPress provides a lot of free themes to choose from.
 Since themes are very different and can serve different purposes, just make sure the theme you buy will suit your website or blog objectives.

 Plugins are an essential part of every WordPress site.
 By using plugins you can add extra functionality to your site without a hassle.

 You can find more than 45 thousands free plugins inside the WordPress plugins directory.
 If it is not enough, you can buy the premium ones from the third parties and install them on your blog.

 Answering the question “is WordPress free?” can be tricky.
 There are two versions of WordPress: WordPress.com which is owned by Automattic, and free WordPress.org software.
 Both WordPress versions can be used without paying a dime.
-However, if you need more advanced features, custom domain name want to have the freedom to use all WordPress themes and plugins you will have to either choose paid WordPress.com plan or setup WordPress.org on paid hosting.
+However, if you need more advanced features, a custom domain name and want to have access to all WordPress themes and plugins you will have to either choose a paid WordPress.com plan or set up WordPress.org on paid hosting.